aleph2c/learning_xslt_with_python/README.md

   learn XSLT.

-The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue and he has spent 2 years on his highest priority bug -- so don't hold your breath).
+The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue, he's supporting a port of the saxon parser to 5 or 6 different programming eco-systems, and he has spent 2 years on his highest priority bug -- so don't hold your breath).

-This is one example, of many, of how the XSLT community lacks empathy for beginners.
-When their documentation is written correctly, it is excessively formal and uses domain-specific terminology to explain itself; it is written for them, not for someone trying to understand something new.
+When the XSLT documentation is written correctly, it is excessively formal and uses domain-specific terminology to explain itself (XSLT people are Lispy-XML people).

+So, their documentation is written for people who just need a reminder of the answer, not for those trying to understand something new.
 There aren't enough examples, so you will have to make your own.
-One of the main challenges you will face writing XSLT, coming from a Python background, is to stop thinking like a procedural programmer and start thinking like a functional programmer.
+As a Python developer, one of the main challenges you will face, is to stop thinking like a procedural programmer and start thinking like a functional programmer.
+You probably won't believe me until you have suffered, but once you give up trying to hack XSLT into behaving like Python, come back and read the following:
-To force a functional mindset and to provide yourself a prototypical example:

-- Write out a Python version of the XPath functional parts of your XSLT program before you tackle it directly in XSLT, but
+- before you tackle your programming problems directly in XSLT, write out a Python version, but
 - never over-write a Python variable once it is written.
 This will force you to write things recursively.

 Use the Python debugger or whatever other tools you have to step in and debug any issues you encounter.
 Once you have this functional Python example working, you can ask ChatGPT to translate your Python program into XSLT.
 This translation will be a mess, and it will not run, but it will solve many of the syntax challenges you will have.
 If you need an advanced XPath search expression, use the ``try xpath`` command tool provided by this package to set your template's context and debug your XPath pattern against the XML document you are trying to parse (this command tool is documented below).
-Use your generated examples as references, and type in your XSLT program using your snippets.
+Use your functional Python program, the chatGTP output and your pattern examples as references, and type in your XSLT program using your snippets.
 Then use the `try ex` command tools provided by this package and dial it in until it works.

 Also, to learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to